-My goal as an educator is straight-forward: I teach students to develop a love of learning, a passion for thinking critically about how to identify solutions to real world problems and for taking action, and then I teach them to articulate their ideas coherently through presentation and writing.
+Dr. King’s goal as an educator is straight-forward: he teaches students to develop a love of learning, a passion for thinking critically about how to identify solutions to real world problems and for taking action, and then teaches students to articulate their ideas coherently through presentation and writing.

-I have taught at a number of universities in the United States, as well as in the United Kingdom and Honduras, and for a wide range of socio-economic groups.
-Adapting my approach to different audiences has always required me to remain self-directed, resourceful, and innovative.
-Regardless of circumstances, several core characteristics of my approach remain consistent.
-I create each of my courses so that students learn how to construct, defend, and criticize arguments; identify and assess tacit assumptions; and gather and evaluate evidence qualitatively and quantitatively.
+He has taught at a number of universities in the United States, as well as in the United Kingdom and Honduras, and for a wide range of socio-economic groups.
+Adapting his approach to different audiences has always required him to remain self-directed, resourceful, and innovative.
+Regardless of circumstances, several core characteristics of his approach remain consistent.
+He creates each of his courses so that students learn how to construct, defend, and criticize arguments; identify and assess tacit assumptions; and gather and evaluate evidence qualitatively and quantitatively.
 And, it helps that he loves to teach; one must, it isn’t for the pay.

 University of Colorado, Boulder 2010 – 2016